skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 that instance is passed to the `RootNode` Truffle class.
-When the `CallTarget` that wraps that `RootNode` is invoked, it will create a `VirtualFrame` instance with the appropriate number of slots (and of the correct types, if we've provided that information to to the slots), using the information it got from the root node's `FrameDescriptor` instance.
+When the `CallTarget` that wraps that `RootNode` is invoked, it will create a `VirtualFrame` instance with the appropriate number of slots (and of the correct types, if we've provided that information to the slots), using the information it got from the root node's `FrameDescriptor` instance.

 ## Simplifications